wso2/docs-is/en/includes/guides/organization-management/index.md

 - you will create subordinate organizations to onboard other business organizations (partners, suppliers, customer organizations, etc.) to your platform.

-- administrators of each subordinate organization manage the respective organization’s user base and define login experiences for applications according to the organization’s requirements.
+- administrators of each subordinate organization manage the respective organization's user base and define login experiences for applications according to the organization's requirements.

     <!-- Learn more about how {{ product_name }} supports B2B platforms. -->